danyaberezun/KEEPs/README.md

 The issue is that the $\*$ in the context of $V = Box<\*>$ is not a new unknown type, but an unknown type used bound in the moment of `is BoxBox<*>` check.
-Currently, the Kotlin type system is unable to correctly express such a constraint.
 This issue does not limited to the star projections, and arises in case of both variance types:

 ```Kotlin